 8.2.5 Validation of Spatial Correlation

+8.2.5.1 SCF Method of Measurement

 The purpose of this item is to validate the slow variation of angular power distribution as observed by the DUT due of the dynamic channel model.
 The variation of PAS in the reference channel model is caused by the change of path angles, path powers, and UE orientation along the route.
 The validation is done indirectly by observing the spatial correlation function (SCF).
 SCF is evaluated from the measured narrowband signal transmitted through the test system and received by a test antenna in a few spatial positions within the test zone.

-8.2.5.1 SCF Method of Measurement

 The time domain technique (time sweep) is used for the validation.
 See the block diagram of the setup in Figure 8.2.1.2-1.
 A signal generator transmits a CW signal through the test system.
 The CW signal is split to two input ports of fading emulator that correspond to the two first signal streams of the gNB emulator.
 The signal is received by a test antenna in a specific position within the test area.
 Finally, the signal is collected by a signal analyser and the measured signal is stored.
 Signal analyser and signal generator settings are defined in Tables 4.2.3.1-1 and 4.2.3.1-2.
 The measurement is triggered to start with the time instant 0 of the channel model and to stop at the last time instant of the channel model.
 The position of test antenna is changed and the measurement is repeated.
 All spatial positions are illustrated in Figure 8.2.5.1-1.